STATE BOARD OF EDUCATION APPLICATION 2026

 Have a passion for improving K-12 public education.

-Be able to devote sufficient time to the responsibilities of the board, including, but not limited to, participating in all scheduled State Board of Education Board meetings.
+Be able to devote sufficient time to Board responsibilities, including attending scheduled State Board of Education Board meetings.

-Have a positive academic and/or extracurricular record, which mat be demonstrated by grades, activities, accomplishments, and/or recommendations of peers, educators, or community members.
+Have a positive academic and/or extracurricular record, which may be demonstrated by grades, activities, accomplishments, and/or recommendations of peers, educators, or community members.

 Students should be able to communicate effectively, listen, observe, and provide input on educational policy issues in Washington State.
-In making their selection, the Board will consider the geographic and demographic diversity of the student’s school and the ability of the student to understand and communicate the experiences of a wide range of students, particularly those who have not been well served by our education system.
-The student selected for this two-year term must be passionate about educational matters and willing to commit to a rigorous meeting schedule. presents a significant commitment of time and energy.
-While a typical week may include a few hours of engaging in Board activities, students can expect to spend as much as 20 hours engaged in Board work during meeting weeks.
+In making their selection, the Board will consider the geographic and demographic diversity of the student’s school and the student's ability to understand and communicate the experiences of a wide range of students, particularly those who have not been well served by our education system.
+The student selected for this two-year term must be passionate about educational matters and willing to commit to a rigorous meeting schedule.
+This position requires a significant commitment of time and energy.
+While a typical week may include a few hours of Board activities, students can expect to spend as much as 20 hours on Board work during meeting weeks.

 If you have questions regarding the position, please contact James Layman (AWSL Director) at 509.868.4732 or e-mail james@awsleaders.org